View our

 special offers

-Discover the Melrose Georgetown Hotel, a wonderful historic Washington, DC hotel that was once an upscale apartment complex in Washington’s famous West End.
+Discover the Melrose Georgetown Hotel, a wonderful historic Washington, D.C. hotel that was once an upscale apartment complex in Washington’s famous West End.

 timeline icon